lliuz/UnRigidFlow/README.md

 This codebase was developed and tested with Python 3.5, Pytorch>=0.4.1, OpenCV 3.4, CUDA 9.0 and Ubuntu 16.04.

-Most of python packages can be install by
+Most of the python packages can be installed by

 ```sh
 pip3 install -r requirements.txt